'Strings attached' - Governments offer financial lifelines to airlines, at a price | MarketScreener

 Even with financial assistance, airlines around the world are placing thousands of workers on unpaid leave, deepening the shocks to local economies.

+The airline said it had begun talks with unions about temporary lay-offs but did not have final numbers yet.

+On Friday, Cathay Pacific Airways Ltd said it would slash passenger capacity by 96%, and possibly more in April and May, as new government curbs make travel more difficult.

-Cathay Pacific Airways Ltd's budget carrier HK Express said on Friday it would suspend all flight operations from March 23 to April 30 because of a significant drop in demand, bringing forward plans to put employees on unpaid leave.
+Its low-cost carrier, HK Express, will suspend operations from Monday until April 30, bringing forward plans to put employees on unpaid leave.

 Some airlines are looking to place their staff with temporary employers.
 Air New Zealand may redeploy some workers to the government, possibly in health roles and contact tracing, New Zealand's finance minister told reporters.